The video recording and related materials are accessible to the membership in the Members Area.

 different angles and applications.

-Participants are also strongly encouraged to attend the 18th ENCATC Members Talk to just proceeding this one starting at 14:00 on 17 September on the topic of “How can we become better in audience development?”
+Participants were also strongly encouraged to attend the 18th ENCATC Members Talk to just proceeding this one starting at 14:00 on 17 September on the topic of “How can we become better in audience development?”

 The ENCATC Members Talks are a space for members and partners to learn and exchange about projects and topics of interest for our membership.
 In this case, ENCATC, thanks to its involvement in this project, is offering the opportunity to its membership and the wider community to learn and exchange with high level experts on the topic of digital challenges and opportunities for ECOCs to enlarge their practical knowledge, improve their teaching, and deepen their research in this area.